 Diabetic Foot Doctor in Lyndhurst, OH

 Living with diabetes is difficult, but professional assistance makes it simpler.
-We’re here to help at Finesse Foot Care.
+Dr. Danielle L. Shaper, DPM, and her staff are here to help at Finesse Foot Care.
 As your local diabetic foot care clinic, we can help you with your ongoing foot care, checking your feet regularly and treating any issues before they become serious.
-Get in touch with us today or keep reading to learn more about us and what we can do for you and your feet.
-For more information, call us or book an appointment online.
-We serve patients from Lyndhurst, OH and surrounding areas.
+Get in touch with us today, or keep reading to learn more about us and what we can do for you and your feet.
+For more information, contact us or schedule an appointment online.
+We are conveniently located at 5035 Mayfield Rd, Lyndhurst, OH 44124.

 Table of Contents: